The D-Day Beaches are the most American place on the planet. It’s strange to be in a foreign country and have it feel like America.

 Where there are tears, there is also laughter and freedom.
 Freedom paid in blood.

 Our life is a gift and one that we aren’t going to keep on the shelf.
 Get yourself to Normandy one day.
-If you can’t, grab a buddy and go outside to do something awesome with your freedom like rucking these D-Day inspired workouts.
+If you can’t, grab a buddy and go outside to do something awesome with your freedom like rucking to earn this special 77th anniversary of D-Day patch that benefits Best Defense Foundation, a nonprofit organization focused on “taking care of the ones who took care of us” aka helping our military veterans and their families through battlefield return visits.